 Jordan Smith attended college at nearby Lee University where he was a part of the Lee Singers, a mixed choral ensemble.
 Smith’s national attention came when he won season 9 of the hit television show, The Voice.
 Upon winning, Smith received a record deal with Republic Records, and his single “Mary, Did You Know?” debuted at No. 1 on the Digital Singles chart.

-Norman Blake, who is considered to be one of the leading musicians in the bluegrass revival of the 1970’s has experienced tremendous success throughout his career.
+Norman Blake, who is considered to be one of the leading musicians of the bluegrass revival of the 1970’s has experienced tremendous success throughout his career.
 Blake has toured with Johnny Cash, performed on Bob Dylan and Alison Krauss albums, and was featured in the soundtrack for the movie, O Brother, Where Art Thou?

-It was said by the New York Times that Yusef Lateef “played world music before world music had a name”.
+It was said by the New York Times that Yusef Lateef “played world music before world music had a name.”
 The Grammy Award-Winning artist blazed a trail for many in the jazz industry and was later bestowed the industry's highest honor: the National Endowment for the Arts Jazz Masters Award.
-His work did not stop there however, as Lateef went on to become a Senior Research Fellow at the Center for Nigerian Cultural Studies, and taught at the University of Massachusetts.
+His work did not stop there, however, as Lateef went on to become a Senior Research Fellow at the Center for Nigerian Cultural Studies, and taught at the University of Massachusetts.